awebfactory/homepage-utility-scripts/README.md

 I've been working with
 [plain node scripts](https://github.com/awebfactory/homepage-utility-scripts/tree/plain-node-scripts)
 for my HTTP requests utilities and tests up till now.
-Now I'm using [Needle: The leanest and most handsome HTTP client in the Nodelands](https://github.com/tomas/needle) for consistency.
+Now I'm mainly using [Needle: The leanest and most handsome HTTP client in the Nodelands](https://github.com/tomas/needle) for consistency.